 The Engineer will evaluate and accept the material on a lot basis.
 All the material within a lot shall have the same JMF (mixture ID).
 The lot size shall be targeted for 2000 tons or a maximum period of three days, whichever is reached first.
 If the 2000th ton target lot size is achieved during a production day, the lot size shall extend to the end of that production day.
 The Contractor may interrupt the production of one JMF in order to produce different material; this type of interruption will not alter the determination of the size or limits of material represented by a lot.
 The Engineer will evaluate each lot on a sublot basis.
-The size for each sublot shall be 100 to 500 tons and testing for the sub lots will be completed on a daily basis.
 For each sublot, the Engineer will evaluate one sample.